PHP Runtime Generation 2

 The new generation of Pantheon's serverless PHP runtime represents our commitment to providing a modern, secure, and efficient PHP runtime for your websites.

 Depending on your website's features, this new PHP runtime may have major effects on the operation of your site.
-We invite you to test your site for compatibility and performance to ensure a seamless upgrade.
 The previous generation will be removed in early 2026.

 What's included?